 Mixing 6 cups of warm water with ½ a cup of corn starch, making sure the corn starch is dissolved.

 Next add ½ of cup dish soap, 1 tablespoon of baking powder and 1 tablespoon of glycerine – and voila!
 You have beautiful bubbles and endless hours of fun.

 This bubble mixture is also perfect for turning into another day of entertainment.
 Use it for bubble painting by separating the mixture into small plastic bowls and adding a drop of your favourite food colouring to each dish.
 Blow the bubbles onto a sheet of white paper and watch a beautiful picture take shape.

 While messy play is one of the best ways for kids to learn, sometimes it can be tough to deal with the aftermath.
 Mud is ones of the most appealing things for kids involved in messy play, but it somehow always seems to find its way into their mouths - yuck.

 This 3-ingredient edible mud is still very much rooted in the philosophy of messy play, but it's definitely easier to swallow because it's edible.

 Simply mix 2 tablespoons of cocoa powder and 1 cup of flour in a large bowl.

 Then slowly whisk in ¾ of a cup of water with the cocoa powder and flour until the mixture looks like mud – it should be thick enough to coat a spoon without running off.

 This makes the perfect swamp for toy farm animals and diggers or a seek and sort game for hidden items from around your house.

-If you find messy play, well quite messy, don't stress - we have loads of tips for stain removal.
-From how to hand wash clothes, pick the best detergent for the job, Omo has it all.
+If you find messy play, well, quite messy, don't stress - we have loads of tips for stain removal.
+From how to hand wash clothes, to picking the best detergent for the job, OMO has it all.
 Now you can focus on making messy play a moment of fun and learning for your kids.